nbcnews/machinist/README.md

 #### Google Doc Data

-Create a new doc or optionally duplicate the [example project](https://docs.google.com/document/d/1bj563rIzGL95pvfWORPk-4ukUhRU-GYR55QGx9emyjY/edit) on Google Docs.
+Create a new [Google Doc](https://www.google.com/docs/about/) and optionally paste the contents of `./src/data/models/story.aml` to get started.

 Get the file ID from the URL.
 It should look like: `1bj563rIzGL95pvfWORPk-4ukUhRU-GYR55QGx9emyjY`.
 Add that as the value for `googleDocJson.fileId` in `config.yml`.